 While your business may not have the financial clout or brand name of Sony, the impact of a security breach to your organization could be equally devastating.
 In Sony’s case, what was most alarming, in addition to the lost revenues, brand damage and decrease in shareholder value, was the response Sony took after the breach, which was to shut down the PlayStation Network.
 Apply that same reactive response to your business and you can begin to the see the potential impact.
 What if you had to shut down production, or take-down the entire network?
 What if you had to shut down your web applications or pull payment servers off-line?
 What would happen if your sales force couldn’t access internal resources for a given period of time?
 Would your business be impacted financially?

 Because of Sony’s misfortune, information security awareness is at the forefront of many executive discussions, making this a perfect opportunity to build a case for an adequate security budget relevant to your businesses security requirements.
 Oftentimes, an effective fulcrum to improving the visibility of your security budget is to build internal security awareness.
-Conducting a standards based security program review, based on ISO 27001 or NIST can be a good starting point because the investment is reasonable, and the findings can provide invaluable guidance and direction toward developing a complete information security program.
+Conducting a standards based security program review, based on ISO 27001 or NIST can be a good starting point because the investment is reasonable, and the findings can provide invaluable guidance and direction toward developing a complete cyber security program.

 So dust off that security budget, and give it a second chance.
 After all, can your business afford not to?